arhankalra/clinic/README.md

 # Clinical Trials Mini‑App (Flask + HTML/CSS)

 A tiny web app in progress: browse, filter trials, view details, and save favorites.
-Frontend at the moment is plain HTML/CSS and simple JS file.
+Frontend is something I will be working on soon.

 ## Quickstart